Need to talk? Call 1800 882 436.

 • the palate (roof of the mouth) becoming pushed up and narrow

-How to stop your child sucking their thumb
+How can I stop my child sucking their thumb?

 Remember, most children will stop sucking their thumb by themselves by the time they are 4 years old.
-Others will stop when they get to school and find out that other children there are not sucking their thumb.
+Others will stop when they get to school.

-• Gently remind your child regularly to take their thumb out of their mouth, and when they do, offer hugs and praise.
+• Reminders — gently remind your child to take their thumb out of their mouth.
+When they do, offer hugs and praise.
 You may also like to create a private signal if you are with other people, to prevent your child being embarrassed about the reminder.

-• Record their thumb sucking on a calendar, with rewards or stickers when they reduce or stop the behaviour.
+• Record their progress — on a calendar, with rewards or stickers when they reduce or stop the behaviour.

-Thumb sucking is a habit which may take some time to stop, so try to be patient and positive while helping your child.
-Encourage them to want to stop themselves and don’t nag them in a negative way, as this can make the habit worse.
+Thumb sucking is a habit that may take some time to stop.
+Try to be patient and positive while helping your child.
+Encourage them to want to stop themselves.
+Don't nag them in a negative way, as this can make your child defensive.

 These strategies may also help your child to stop using a dummy.